10 Reasons You Should Drive the Blue Ridge Parkway This Fall

 Chetola Resort at Blowing Rock (Lodge) – Moderate

-Is a lovely mountain vibe lodge located in Blowing Rock.
+It is a lovely mountain vibe lodge located in Blowing Rock.
 They offer an indoor pool, fitness center, water sports, and are dog friendly.
 They are also known to have pretty Christmas displays during the holidays.
-Their property is also located very close to the Blue Ridge Parkway
+Their property is also located very close to the Blue Ridge Parkway.

 Hampton Inn & Suites Boone – Budget/Moderate

 Located centrally in Boone, the Hampton Inn & Suites have excellent reviews for their cleanliness.
 They offer an indoor pool and rooms that offer a terrace.
 Their property is also located within close proximity to the Blue Ridge Parkway.